AtmosferaUSM/server_tutorial_WRF/docs/geogrid.md

 ![Alt Text](images/geogrid/successful output.png)

-The files that will be created by the run will be in the folder.
+The files that are created by the run will be in the folder.
 They are shown in the image below:

     ls